-The Bible is a rich resource of guidance for every day.
-But just knowing what it says is not enough.
-Even the devil can quote Scripture for his purpose, as Shakespeare noted!
-If a little learning is a dangerous thing, knowing without doing is still more perilous.
-Knowing the Bible as literature will be life-giving only if accompanied by ongoing conversion and aspirit livingof worship.
+The Bible is a rich resource of practical guidance for our spiritual life.
+But merely knowing what it says is not enough.
+Even the devil can quote Scripture for his purpose, said Willaim Shakespeare.
+If a little learning is a dangerous thing, knowing without doing is still more dangerous.
+Knowing the Bible as literature will be life-giving only if it also embraced in our outlook and behaviour.

-God answers the call of our heart, but is not impressed by merely reciting words.
-Words become prayer when joined to a humble love and knowledge of God.
-The Pharisee and the Tax-collector have very different approaches to prayer.
+The Pharisee and the Tax-collector have very different approaches.
 One spends his prayer-time listing his own virtues and achievements; and the other just asks for mercy, humbly aware of being a sinner.
 Jesus clearly favours the latter approach!

-The Pharisee's attitude included a haughty judgement of others; the tax collector's attitude recognised his poverty before God.
-Both men were equally in need, spiritually poor, before God, but it was only the tax collector who realised this truth.
 We always come before God with empty hands.
-In the Our Father Jesus teaches us to pray, "Forgive us our trespasses."
-A prayer that originated in the Eastern church and that has been prayed by Christians down through the centuries is what is known as the Jesus prayer, "Lord Jesus Christ, Son of the living God, be merciful to me, a sinner."
+In the Our Father Jesus teaches us to pray, “Forgive us our trespasses.”
+A beloved formula of the Eastern church that has been prayed down through the centuries is the Jesus prayer, “Lord Jesus Christ, Son of the living God, be merciful to me, a sinner.”
 This can be prayed to the rhythm of our breathing.
-It is a slightly longer version of the prayer of tax collector.
-It is a prayer that keeps us humble and reminds us of our poverty before God; it is a prayer that will always be answered.
+It is a longer version of the prayer of tax collector.
+It reminds us of our poverty before God and this is a prayer that will always be answered.